 - Image with high image noise (high ISO)

-- Submit any image of your choice for any reason.
+- Submit any image of your choice.
 Something that you find interesting

-You will be asked a series of questions about exposure and your images when you submit your photographs, please allow time to fill out the form.
-You may wish to write down your answers ahead of time in a text editor and then copy/paste them into the form.
+You will be asked a series of questions about exposure and your images when you submit your photographs, please allow time to answer these.
+You may wish to write down your answers ahead of time in a text editor and then copy/paste them into the assignment.